Syllabus Grade Calculator

 Does every class use syllabus weighting?

 No. Some classes use points-based grading, while others use weighted systems.
-This tool is specifically designed for calculating grades by weight, not simple point totals.
+This tool is specifically designed for weighted percentages syllabus, not simple point totals.

 What if my weights don’t add up to 100%?